-For companies far along in the marketing transformation process, data-driven test-and-learn strategies have become a permanent part of the company’s ways of working.
-But the Covid-19 pandemic is pushing all companies and organizations into a crash-course in test-and-learn to help navigate how to best connect with customers.
-Almost overnight, we’re watching marketers having to push out new content, update their allocations, and pivot on plans.
+For companies far along in the marketing transformation process, agile, data-driven decision making has become a permanent part of the company’s ways of working.
+But the Covid-19 pandemic is pushing all companies and organizations into a crash-course in agile marketing processes to help navigate how to best connect with customers.
+Almost overnight, we’re watching marketers having to push out new content, update their allocations and pivot on plans.

 And while we’re certainly months away from being able to call anything linked to the outbreak a “silver lining,” it is astounding to realize just how much Plato knew about the digital age: Necessity is the mother of invention.

-In this crisis, organizations everywhere are feeling the urgency to do something, and the rush to be relevant has never seemed more important.
+In this crisis, organizations everywhere are feeling the urgency to do something.
+And the rush to be relevant has never seemed more important.
 Inertia isn’t a viable marketing strategy, and that makes for corporate bravery.
-Right now, data-driven test-and-learn can be your best tool to navigate each day.
+Right now, data-driven marketing decisions will be your best tool to navigate each day.
+While there are many ways to dive into or refine test-and-learn strategies–and we’d rather see companies start imperfectly than not start at all.

 - Find new ways to connect and help: In a digital-only world, customers are spending more time than ever online, and digital marketing must reflect that.
 Is it time to shift budgets, or tactics to reach them better?
 Open your aperture.
 We love the way some brands are quickly introducing ideas that are both helpful and memorable.
 Look at the way Williams-Sonoma’s West Elm immediately launched Zoom backgrounds to help customers step up their videoconferencing game.
 Or Mattel introduced printable activity sheets and coloring books for parents.